 For example, for the mental realm, you might want to feel a sense of clarity.
 For the spiritual realm, a word that consistently comes up for me is “still” or “stillness.”
 The point isn’t to get it perfect or right—it’s simply to unlock the creative parts of you that operate outside the “shoulds.”

 Set a timer for 10 minutes and use the follow questions as a brainstorming guide.
 Jot down whatever comes to mind without censoring yourself.

-- In the Mental Realm: What do I desire more clarity on?
+In the Mental Realm: What do I desire more clarity on?
 How do I want to feel in my work and my creativity?
-What do I want to learn and explore in 2018?
+What do I want to learn and explore this year?
 Where do I want to focus my thoughts?

 Now, take a step back and look for patterns in what you’ve written.
 What words are repeated?
 What words immediately jump out at you as important and resonant?

 Pick one that feels true as a theme for you, and create some way to keep the word in mind.
 You can get crafty with this and create a small altar or vision board for your word, or you can keep it simple, like writing your word on a post-it note and taping it to your desk or bathroom mirror.
-Personally, I’ve cleared a small place on my desk for my word, “true,” and added several small objects that remind me of what truth is to me and why it’s important for me to embody this year.
+Personally, I’ve cleared a small place on my desk for my word, “community,” and added several small objects to my altar that remind me of community and why it’s important for me to embody it this year.
 However you choose to bring your word to life is the right choice for you.
 The goal is simply to place it in an area where you’ll be able to connect with it frequently as a reminder.